 Olive oil substitutions: Instead of olive oil, you can also brown your meat, onions and vegetables in any other cooking fat of your choice.
 Bacon fat, butter and pork or beef lard work excellent!

 Fresh garlic clove substitutions: Instead of using fresh garlic cloves, you could swap it out for 1 teaspoon of garlic powder.

-Turnip substitutions: Instead of using turnips in this moose stew recipe, you can swap it out for white potatoes or sweet potatoes.
+Turnip substitutions: Instead of using turnips, you can swap it out for white potatoes, red potatoes, or sweet potatoes.

 Add red wine or balsamic vinegar

 Many classic stew recipes call for red wine or balsamic vinegar.
 This gives the broth a really nice flavour.
 I chose not to add any to this recipe, but it would make a great addition.
 Add ⅛ of a cup of balsamic vinegar or ¼ cup red wine.